realxoman/SysAli/sysali/docs/en/index.md

   created: 2025-01-09
   updated: 2025-01-09
 meta:
-  - title: SysAli
+  - title: Ali Esmaeili
-  - description: SysAli
+  - description: Ali Esmaeili
   - lang: "en"
-title: SysAli
+title: Ali Esmaeili
 ---
-# SysAli
+# Ali Esmaeili
 ## About Me

 Hi!
 I’m **Ali Esmaeili**, a tech enthusiast sharing a collection of tutorials, articles, and projects related to technology on this website.
 You can also check out my YouTube channel [@_sysali](https://www.youtube.com/@_sysali), where I share video tutorials covering programming, software development, and practical tips for entering the world of technology.